alexellis/k3sup/README.md

 Do you want to install a specific version of K3s?
 See `k3sup install --help` and the `--k3s-version` and `--k3s-channel` flags.

+Is your system ready to run Kubernetes?
+K3s requires certain Kernel modules to be available, run `k3s check-config` and check the output.
+As a rule Raspberry Pi OS and Ubuntu 20.04 are compatible.

 Common issues:

 The most common problem is that you missed a step, fortunately it's relatively easy to get the logs from the K3s service and it should tell you what's wrong.